Global Development and Sustainability degree – Bath Spa University Skip to main content

 • Off-campus field sites

 Day trips provide real-world learning opportunities in locations such as the Mendip Hills, the Somerset Levels, the Royal Geographical Society in London and the Jurassic Coast of Dorset.
-Optional international field trips provide the chance to visit India and Spain.
+Optional international field trips provide the chance to visit Italy and Spain.

 • Online research lecture series